michelesalvador/FamilyGem/README.md

 #### General enhancements
  - Add feature to merge/import other trees from GEDCOM files (such as from Ancestry.com) into Geni
+ - [Implement audit trail](../../discussions/5) of changes made to the tree which can be represented as a to-do list to make it easier to keep trees in sync between various platforms

 ### Undecided (please share your input!)
  - [Implement Geni discussions integration?](../../discussions/2)